Enstientt/deploying-k8-s-on-aws/README.md

 <!-- USAGE EXAMPLES -->
 ## Setting up the vms for cluster provisioning
 We'll set only one machine and is the same for the others.
-1. ssh into the machine
-First you should get the id_rsa + the public ip address and ssh into your machine.
+1. Get the id_rsa + the public ip address and ssh into your machine.
 ```sh
 ssh -i id_rsa ubuntu@54.19.19.19
 ```